waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

 Rather than create our tables manually via ``CREATE TABLE`` statements, let's use Lobos migrations.
 First we'll need to set up the database connection string, which we can use for both Korma and Lobos.

-In our project.clj, add a reference to Korma, Lobos, and the PostgreSQL driver:
+In our ``project.clj``, add a reference to Korma, Lobos, and the PostgreSQL driver:

 .. code-block:: clojure